aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     no_op = Assembly()

 For `resolve`'s use, all our assembly objects hold a `length` counting how many bytes of bytecode they'll become.
-In this compiler the lengths are constant, since we don't support the extended-length argument format.
+In Tailbiter the lengths are constant, since we don't support the extended-length argument format.
 (Suppose there were a relative jump to an address over 65535 bytes away.
 The jump instruction would need to occupy more